Good Grief: Going and Growing Through Loss

-Bringing attention and compassion to parts of ourselves in each stage can be a supportive process with great potential for self knowledge and spiritual growth.
+Bringing attention and compassion to parts of ourselves in each stage can be a supportive process with great potential for self-knowledge and spiritual growth.
 Whether you’re navigating the death of a loved one, processing the impact of a global pandemic, or even experiencing an exciting move to a new town, grief presents an opportunity to more deeply appreciate the beauty and complexity of life.

 Growing Through Grief

-Going through grief is one of the most difficult and powerful ways there is to grow, change, even transform.
+Going through grief is one of the most difficult and powerful ways there is to grow, change, and even transform.
 However, no matter what your perspective is on grief, loss is not easy and everyone needs support.
 Grief is a complicated process.
 It's very normal to feel like you don't know how to process your feelings.

 Here are some tips for how you can help yourself grow through grief:

 1. Take care of yourself.
 Eat well and exercise.
 If possible, get enough sleep every night.
-Try to spend time with friends who make you feel happy and loved—don't isolate yourself because you think no one understands what you're going through.
+Try to spend time with friends who make you feel happy and loved— don't isolate yourself because you think no one understands what you're going through

 2. Write in a journal or create art about your emotions.
 This is a good way to express your feelings without having to put them into words (which can be too much at times).